 Rest Days: The Not-So-Secret-Secret To Building Muscle and Killing Fat

-If you are training hard enough, your body will thank you for the extra rest day.
+If you are training hard enough, your body will thank you for the extra rest day for muscle recovery.
 You will grow.

 I know, I know.
 Instagram and all those whatever gurus will tell you that you need to grind every day all day.
 That’s totally fine for the following types of people:

 - Those who have unequivocally epic genetics (for example, Ronnie Coleman has some sort of rare gene that essentially makes him the closest thing to Wolverine, and as such, he reportedly didn’t even need to start taking steroids until after he had his pro card)

 - Speaking of steroids, people who use steroids have faster recovery, so they can participate in higher volume, higher intensity, and still grow/cut.

 - Disclaimer: I know how your brains work, so I know that you might get the itch now.
 But be careful.
 Obviously steroids come with pros and cons, and it’s not remotely my place to encourage or discourage their usage (I won’t touch them, but that’s for personal reasons, like that I’m a genetic freak; kidding, it’s for other reasons which are outside the scope of this article).
 Anyway, steroids aren’t (can I say weed here?) to be taken lightly; be smart with your decisions.
 To reiterate, I’m not encouraging their usage, nor am I judging anyone…unless of course you’re a freaking 21 year old who wants to look better for attracting people or validating your insecurities, then yes I’m judging you because that’s asinine.

 - Moving on…others who can train every day without negative impact are those who simply put don’t train hard enough.
 But they look the same all the time and never make gains anyway, so who cares about what they do.

 In other words, do not be afraid to take a rest day.